-Dr. Chasalow studied at leading institutions and was mentored in his research career with leading scientists.
+Dr. Fred Chasalow studied at leading institutions and was mentored in his research career with leading scientists.
 Dr. Kaplan literally wrote and edited Methods in Enzymology.
 Dr. Pharriss was one of the leading scientists at Upjohn for the discovery of prostaglandins.
 Dr. Lieberman was a leading steroid investigator including the first use of a steroid as a hapten to generate specific antibodies.
 Dr. Wall discovered taxol and vincristine.

 Richard D. Wyatt - Member, Board of Directors

-Richard D. Wyatt lives in Greenville, SC with his wife Pam (Fenning) Wyatt and trusty Irish Terrier, Chloe.
+Richard D. Wyatt lives in Greenville, SC with his wife Pam (Fenning) Wyatt, and trusty Irish Terrier, Chloe.
 He is ten years retired from the DC Federal Government and enjoys golfing, fishing, reading, and gardening.
 Since leaving the big city, he has found joy in tilting at homeowner association (HOA) windmills and writing about himself in the third person.
 He served on the Board of Directors of Swift Island (Mount Gilead, NC) HOA and Carshalton By The Bay (Lyman, SC) HOA in capacities as member-at-large and President.
 Both HOA positions required significant levels of effort, including questioning long term contracts/relationships and saving significant homeowner funds as a result.
-During his time as HOA Board member(s) he also competed for multiple contracts, wrote HOA bylaws, rewrote homeowner covenants, initiated two reserve fund studies, and developed two HOA websites.
-Mr. Wyatt has also volunteered his time as a tax return preparer for low-income seniors thru AARP/United Way and mentored middle school students through Communities in Schools.
+During his time as HOA Board member(s) he also completed multiple contracts, wrote HOA bylaws, rewrote homeowner covenants, initiated two reserve fund studies, and developed two HOA websites.
+Mr. Wyatt has also volunteered his time as a tax return preparer for low-income seniors thru AARP/United Way and mentored middle school students thru Communities in Schools.

-As a CIA manager of people, contracts, and budget, his main responsibility was to be a good steward of the taxpayer's money as well as do his part to produce finished intelligence for executive decision-makers.
+Mr. Wyatt studied at Florida State University and graduated magna cum laude majoring in Math/Computer Science and minoring in business management.
+Mr. Wyatt worked thirty-three years for the Federal Government while living in northern Virginia.
+During seven years with the Defense Intelligence Agency (DIA) he held positions as a computer programmer and branch manager.
+During 26 years with the Central Intelligence Agency, he programmed computers, engineered computer networks, managed projects, managed contracts, and completed his career as the Division Manager for Telephone engineering.
+He attained Level 3 (of 4) certification for contract management, Level 3 (of 4) for project management, and certified as a Cisco Network Professional (CCNP).
+As a CIA manager of people, contracts, and budget, his main responsibility was to be a good steward of the taxpayer's money as well as do his part to produce finished intelligence for executive decision makers.
 Performing these duties honed Mr. Wyatt's skills in tactical planning, strategic planning, budget management, work content management, interpersonal skills, and open communication.
 As a contract manager, Mr. Wyatt followed fair competition processes and open communications as defined in Federal Acquisition Regulations (FAR).